radcli14/blender-to-realitykit/README.md

-# Tutorial for Exporting Models from Blender to RealityKit for AR Apps VisionOS and iOS
+# Tutorial for Exporting Models from Blender to RealityKit for AR Apps on VisionOS and iOS

 ![visionOSanimation](videos/visionOSanimation.gif)